MetOffice/growss/build-sphinx-docs/README.md

 `requirements.txt` file to ensure consistency across builds and to avoid automatic updates to packages breaking the workflow.

-In order to call this workflow in your repositories you would need to implement the following file in your .github/workflows folder:
+To call this reusable workflow from a project repository a local workflow stored in the `.github/workflows` directory of the form described below is required:

 ### Build Sphinx Documentation